-Students conditioned in three studies with three different instructors are dropped.
+Students conditioned in three studies with three different instructors, or if conditions cumulate ten year-hours, are dropped.

 Any student taking an examination out of the regular time is assigned to the group next lower to that to which he would be entitled, unless excused by the Faculty.